jiaqingxie/GraphPEBench/README.md

 # Benchmarking positional encodings for gnns and graph transformers (KDD'26)
-Florian Grötschla, Jiaqing Xie and Roger Wattenhofer This repo is the extension of GRIT to evaluate PE on GTs.
+Florian Grötschla, Jiaqing Xie and Roger Wattenhofer

 > The implementation is based on [GRIT (Ma et al., ICML 2023)](https://jiaqingxie.github.io/paper/GRIT.pdf).